duracelltomi/gtm4wp/readme.txt

 = How can I track scroll events in Google Tag Manager? =

-To track scrolling of your visitor you need to setup some tag in Google Tag Manager.
+To track scrolling of your visitor you need to create tags in Google Tag Manager.

 What type of tags?
-In most cases you will need Google/Universal Analytics event tags but you can use AdWords remarketing or conversion tags as well to collect micro conversions or to focus only on visitors who spend more time reading your contents.
+In most cases you will need Google/Universal Analytics event tags but you can use AdWords remarketing or conversion tags as well to track micro conversions or to focus only on visitors who spend more time reading your content.

 There are five dataLayer events you can use in your rule definitions: